Nitrokey/nitrokey-start-firmware/doc/intro.rst

 Guard.
 Gnuk supports OpenPGP card protocol version 2, and it runs on STM32F103 processor.

+This document explains about Gnuk 1.2, which comes with ECC algorithm.

 Cryptographic token and feature of Gnuk
 ---------------------------------------